cohen990/cohen990.github.io/_drafts/2019-06-14-tetris-overdue.md

 # Tetris - Convolutional Neural Network

 ##Long overdue
 The last update I published about this was 18 months ago ([read here]({{ site.baseurl }}{% link _posts/2018-01-02-tetris-failed-experiment-next-steps.md %})).
 I did this work almost a year ago and have been struggling to write out a blog post for it.
 The number of changes I went through to get from A->B made it very difficult and I got lost in the detail.
 The wonderful thing about human memory however is that details fade.
 So now, 18 months later, unburdened by all of the details, I am finally ready to write up the results!
 Enjoy.
-If you have any questions or comments, feel free to contact me at dan@devshell.co.uk
+If you have any questions or comments, feel free to contact me at samantha@thoughtress.tech

 ## Long story short - it worked

 Let's make a very quick comparison.

 [![A: The old system]({{site.baseurl}}/assets/img/custom/blog/2018-01-02-tetris-failed-experiment-next-steps/failed.png)]({{site.baseurl}}/assets/img/custom/blog/2018-01-02-tetris-failed-experiment-next-steps/failed.png)